ros-navigation/navigation2/nav2_smac_planner/README.md

 ## Introduction

 The `nav2_smac_planner` package contains an optimized templated A* search algorithm used to create multiple A\*-based planners for multiple types of robot platforms.
 It was built by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/) while at [Samsung Research](https://www.sra.samsung.com/).
 We support **circular** differential-drive and omni-directional drive robots using the `SmacPlanner2D` planner which implements a cost-aware A\* planner.
 We support **legged, cars, car-like, and ackermann vehicles** using the `SmacPlannerHybrid` plugin which implements a Hybrid-A\* planner.
 We support **non-circular, arbitrary shaped, any model vehicles** using the `SmacPlannerLattice` plugin which implements a State Lattice planner.
 It contains control sets and generators for ackermann, legged, differential drive and omnidirectional vehicles, but you may provide your own for another robot type or to have different planning behaviors.
-The last two plugins are also useful for curvature constrained planning, like when planning robot at high speeds to make sure they don't flip over or otherwise skid out of control.
+The last two plugins are also useful for curvature constrained or kinematically feasible planning, like when planning robot at high speeds to make sure they don't flip over or otherwise skid out of control.
 It is also applicable to non-round robots (such as large rectangular or arbitrary shaped robots of differential/omnidirectional drivetrains) that need pose-based collision checking.

-The `SmacPlannerHybrid` implements the Hybrid-A* planner as proposed in [Practical Search Techniques in Path Planning for Autonomous Driving](https://ai.stanford.edu/~ddolgov/papers/dolgov_gpp_stair08.pdf), including hybrid searching, gradient descent smoothing, analytic expansions and hueristic functions.
+The `SmacPlannerHybrid` implements the Hybrid-A* planner as proposed in [Practical Search Techniques in Path Planning for Autonomous Driving](https://ai.stanford.edu/~ddolgov/papers/dolgov_gpp_stair08.pdf), with modifications to the heuristic, traversal functions to increase path quality without needing expensive optimization-based smoothing.

-The `SmacPlannerLattice` implements the State Lattice planner with smoothing.
+The `SmacPlannerLattice` implements the State Lattice planner.
 While we do not implement it precisely the same way as [Optimal, Smooth, Nonholonomic MobileRobot Motion Planning in State Lattices](https://www.ri.cmu.edu/pub_files/pub4/pivtoraiko_mihail_2007_1/pivtoraiko_mihail_2007_1.pdf) (with control sets found using [Generating Near Minimal Spanning Control Sets for Constrained Motion Planning in Discrete State Spaces](https://www.ri.cmu.edu/pub_files/pub4/pivtoraiko_mihail_2005_1/pivtoraiko_mihail_2005_1.pdf)), it is sufficiently similar it may be used as a good reference.
-Additional optimizations for on-approach analytic expansions and simplier heuristic functions were used, largely matching those of Hybrid-A\*.
+Additional optimizations for on-approach analytic expansions and improved heuristic functions were used, largely matching those of Hybrid-A\* to allow them to share these optimized implementations to drive search towards the goal, faster.

 In summary...